alxthedesigner/dj-cyberdeck/README.md

 ## 4. Raspberry Pi OS Setup
-Make sure all peripherals are plugged into the Pi before you turn it on.
+Plug MicroSD, external storage, and all other peripherals to Raspberry Pi before powering it on.

 1. To install the Operating system that runs Mixxx (Raspberry Pi OS) onto the Raspberry Pi: Flash the operating system onto the SD card with the Raspberry Pi Imager.
   - Open the Raspberry Pi Imager and select Raspberry Pi 5 and choose the Raspberry Pi OS (64-bit) operating system for the SD card.